 4. Book vendors early and always choose tacos

-We found that traditional wedding caterers had a minimum fee for their services which didn’t scale well with our small wedding.
+We found that traditional wedding caterers had a small fee for their services which didn’t scale well with our small wedding.
 We ended up going with a local restaurant, Gringo Jack’s, who brought us a fantastic taco bar.
 We found our officiant on Wedding Wire, the photographer from browsing Instagram, and the cake bakery, hair stylists, and florist were also local to the area.

 (I custom ordered the bibs on Etsy!
 The y ended up being really cute and made everyone laugh.)